NextronSystems/analysis-cockpit-manual/setup/components.rst

 The Nextron Universal Installer will prompt you to verify the FQDN which you configured during the installation of the base system (see :ref:`setup/network:network configuration`).
-This is needed in order for your ASGARD Management Center to communicate via a HTTPs connection with the ASGARD Analysis Cockpit.
+This is needed in order for your Management Center to communicate via a HTTPs connection with the Analysis Cockpit.
 The Management Center will use the FQDN of your Analysis Cockpit to connect to it and also verify the Common Name of the certificate to verify its authenticity.
 If there is a mismatch the Management Center will